InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 # Unattended Performance Test
-This program was built to be used in the Northend Project of the Internet Society of Manitoba Chapter.
+This program was built to be used in the North End Connect Project of the Internet Society of Manitoba Chapter.
-It connects the computer to the Internet Society's server, as well as CIRA's Mini Performance Test.
+It connects the computer to the Internet Society's server, as well as remotely triggering the Canadian Internet Registration Authority (CIRA)'s Mini Performance Test.

 Cira.py is the standalone performance test, and only the performance test.

 Main.py is the performance test, which also sends info to the server.

 Updater.py is the self updater for the main runner, which extracts the updated ZIP from the server.
 Server.py is the server itself, it will receive information to put into a server_logs folder, as well as send UPT.zip to clients that require an update.